New Jersey

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, New Jersey ranks #35 overall for its friendliness towards faith-based nonprofit organizations.
-New Jersey has some policies that facilitate the contributions of faith-based nonprofits, including a broad automatic exemption from charitable registration requirements for religious organizations.
-New Jersey, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as no RFRA and no legal protection for religious exercise during a state of emergency.
+Out of 51 U.S. jurisdictions, New Jersey ranks #41 overall for its friendliness towards faith-based nonprofit organizations, making it one of the worst places to operate a faith-based nonprofit in the United States.
+New Jersey has some policies that facilitate the contributions of faith-based nonprofits, including a broad exemption from charitable registration requirements for religious organizations upon application.
+New Jersey, however, has several laws that are burdensome to faith-based nonprofits operating in the state, such as nondiscrimination laws that generally restrict religious freedom for organizations that offer public accommodations as well as a lack of both a RFRA and of legal protection for religious exercise during a state of emergency.

 Religious Freedom:

-The New Jersey Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The New Jersey Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 New Jersey has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.

-New Jersey’s nondiscrimination laws related to employment are broad but provide strong accommodations or exemptions to generally protect the autonomy of the vast majority of religious organizations.
+New Jersey’s nondiscrimination laws related to employment provide strong accommodations or exemptions to generally protect the autonomy of most religious organizations.

 New Jersey law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.